Disorderlies: Commercial performance

 The film made more than $10 million at the box office.

 Soundtrack

 In addition to the score co-composed by Anne Dudley from the Art of Noise, the soundtrack features The Fat Boys performing a cover version of The Beatles' "Baby, You're a Rich Man", as well as other rap, pop and rock tracks.
+Among the other rock tracks was an outtake from Bon Jovi's sessions for their 1986 Slippery When Wet album called "Edge of a Broken Heart."
+Although this song was never officially released as a single, it did crack the Top 40 on Billboard's Hot 100 Airplay chart, peaking at number 38.

 The soundtrack CD was last issued in 1995 and has since gone out of print.